 This blog is written by a 26 year old Aimee from the UK currently on a BPD recovery journey.
 Her blog is aimed to raise awareness and improve education of mental health difficulties, especially of inpatient services, and reduce stigma.
 She also has a series chatting to the Police on their efforts to improve mental health related experiences that involve their service.
 Follow the recovery and advocacy blog about BPD.

 This blog is written by a young working mother in Australia dealing with BPD and Generalised Anxiety Disorder.
-She found comfort and support from reading other BPD blogs so started her own to help others alike.
+She found comfort and support from reading other BPD blogs so started her own blog as a part of her recovery as well as connecting with other people.
 Follow her therapy journey, struggles, triumphs and insights about BPD.